cjoakim/azure-cosmosdb-hackathon/what-is-nosql.md

 ## Definition

 - [Wikipedia](https://en.wikipedia.org/wiki/NoSQL)
-- Defined more by what it isn't than what exactly it is
+- Defined more by what it isn't than what it is
 - It's a **Family** of databases; there is no "NoSQL Standard"
 - **Non-Relational**
 - **No Referential Integrity**